Global Warming Basics for the Bay Area

 - The increase in greenhouse-gas concentrations is overwhelmingly due to human activity, mainly burning of carbon-based fuels -- wood, coal, oil, and natural gas.

-For the Bay Area, global warming’s expected effects include the following:
+For the Bay Area, global warming’s expected effects include:

-Sea level rise may cause the most visible effects in the Bay Area
+Sea level rise may cause the most visible effects in the Bay Area!
+Click here for maps showing how different levels of rise, and different storm and tide conditions, are likely to affect local communities.

 - Longer and more extreme summer hot spells; temperatures averaging about 2.7ºF higher by 2050.
 (There is no clear projection for rainfall.)